 As managers of a U.S. debt investment strategy, we try to plan for unexpected events, manage risks and seek stable sources of return for our investors.
-Mortgages, car loans and railroad car loans may seem boring or ordinary—but they excite as attractive opportunities in pursuit of this strategy.
+Mortgages, car loans and railroad car loans may seem boring or ordinary—but we find plenty of excitement in the pursuit of stability for investors.

 Watch the video above on how we created our Oppenheimer Limited-Term Bond Fund.